Taking action in an Emergency Response

 © T. Mayer / HI

-The organisation provides specific support for the injured, trauma victims, people with disabilities and other vulnerable populations.
+Our organisation provides specific support for the injured, victims of trauma, people with disabilities and other vulnerable populations.

 our response time